The straight facts on stacking

 Head in the sand: ask distributors not to stack

-Finally, companies have the option to ask their distributors not to stack and to hope for the best.
+Finally, companies have the option to ask their distributors not to stack.
 In 30 years, I have never seen this method work.
 Yet time and again when I’ve told companies that their commission plans are susceptible to stacking, they find both of the options described above unpalatable, so they choose to go this direction.
 I obviously do not recommend this course of action.

 Mark Rawlins © All Rights Reserved.
 No part of this article may be reproduced or transmitted in any form or by any means without exclusive permission in writing from the author.